GPS Spoofing Attacks on Automated Frequency Coordination System in Wi-Fi 6E and Beyond: Discussions

 \subsubsection{Detection Using AP Group}

-A multi-receiver array is efficient for detecting a single antenna GPS spoofer \cite{jansen2016multi}, because a single antenna GPS spoofer cannot retain the relative position of the receivers.
+A multi-receiver array can detect a single antenna GPS spoofer \cite{jansen2016multi, liu2021stars}, because a single antenna GPS spoofer cannot retain the relative position of the receivers.
 The Wi-Fi APs are often deployed in groups, covering a large area.
 Thus, the group of APs under the same operator can form such a multi-receiver array.
 With the APs reporting their location, the AFC system can detect possible spoofing attacks by computing the difference in the GPS location distances and the expected distances in deployment.